jenmyers/talk-transcripts/README.md

 - How To Not Be an Expert (2013)
 - How To Not Be an Expert (summer 2014)
-- How To Not Be an Expert (fall 2014)
 - How To Change the World with a Girl and a Computer
 - Redesigning the Interface
 - Adventures in Prototyping